odoo/documentation/ecommerce/shopper_experience/payment.rst

 How to use other acquirers (advanced)
 =====================================

-Odoo can submit single payment requests and redirect to any payment acquirer.
+Twenty20 can submit single payment requests and redirect to any payment acquirer.
-But there is no call-back, i.e. Odoo doesn't track the transaction status.
+But there is no call-back, i.e. Twenty20 doesn't track the transaction status.
 So you will confirm orders manually once you get paid.

 How to: